xpqz/dyalog-docs/interface-guide/docs/ole-client/type-information.md

 5
 ```

-The first element contains a description of the event and the data type of its result (few events generate results, so this is usually VT_VOID), i.e.
+The first element contains a description of the event and the data type of its result (few events generate results, so this is usually VT_VOID), that is:
 ```apl
       ⊃INFO
 Sent when a mouse button is pressed  VT_VOID